 5. Report Data Breaches

-6. Respect Data Principal Rights
+6. Honour Data Principal Rights

-Data Principals have four statutory rights under the Act:
+Data Principals hold four statutory rights:

 7. Manage Your Data Processors

-8. Handle Children's Data with Extra Care
+8. Handle Children's Data With Extra Care

 EdTech and Children's Data

-| Phase | Provisions | Effective |
+| Phase | Effective | What switches on |

 |---|---|---|

-| Phase 1 | Core definitions, Data Protection Board establishment, government powers | Already in force |
+| Phase 1 | 13 November 2025 | Data Protection Board established, all definitions in force |

-| Violation | Maximum Penalty |
+| Violation | Maximum penalty |

 |---|---|